-&lt;sup>99 Id.
+90 Id.
 433 (emphasis original).

-&lt;sup>100 Courts in other states have disagreed about the meaning of "in furtherance" language that is common in felony murder statutes.
+91 Courts in other states have disagreed about the meaning of "in furtherance" language that is common in felony murder statutes.
 Some courts have held that "in furtherance" requires that the act that caused the death must have advanced or facilitated commission of the underlying crime.
 E.g., State v.
 Arias, 641 P.2d 1285, 1287 (Ariz.
 1982); Auman v.
 People, 109 P.3d 647, 656 (Colo.
 2005) (the death must occur either "in the course of" or "in furtherance of" immediate flight, so that a defendant commits felony murder only if a death is caused during a participant's immediate flight or while a person is acting to promote immediate flight from the predicate").
 However, other states have interpreted "in furtherance" to require only a "logical nexus" between the underlying crime and death, to "exclude those deaths which are so far outside the ambit of the plan of the felony and its execution as to be unrelated to them."
 State v.
 Young, 469 A.2d 1189, 1192-93 (Conn.
 1983); see also, Noble v.
 State, 516 S.W.3d 727, 731 (Ark.
-2017) (rejecting appellant's argument that "in furtherance" requires that lethal act facilitated the underlying crime, but noting that a burglary committed with intent to kill cannot serve as a predicate offense to felony murder when the defendant completes the murder, because the murder was not committed in furtherance of the burglary); People v.
-Henderson, 35 N.E.3d 840, 845 (N.Y.
-2015) ("[Appellant] asserts that the statutory language "in furtherance of" requires that the death be caused in order to advance or promote the underlying felony.
-We have not interpreted "in furtherance of" so narrowly.").
-The RCC tracks the former approach, requiring the death to have advanced or facilitated the commission of the underlying crime.
+2017) (rejecting appellant's argument that "in furtherance" requires that lethal act facilitated the underlying

-in furtherance of the crime.
-However, this change improves the proportionality of the offense insofar as a person whose risk-creating behavior is not in furtherance of the felony is not as culpable as a person who otherwise negligently kills someone in the course of committing a specified felony.
+Practically, this change in law may have little impact, as most cases in which the accused causes the death of another as "part of perpetration of the crime," he or she would also have been acting in furtherance of the crime.
+However, this change improves the proportionality of the offense insofar as a person whose risk-creating behavior is not in furtherance of the felony is not as culpable as a person who otherwise negligently kills someone in the course of committing a specified felony.92

 Sixth, applying the general culpability principles for self-induced intoxication in RCC § 22E-209 allows a defendant to claim that due to intoxication, he or she did not form the awareness of risk required to act "recklessly, with extreme indifference to human life."
 However, subsection (c) allows a fact finder to impute awareness of the risk required to prove that the defendant acted with extreme indifference to human life, when the lack of awareness was due to self-induced intoxication.
-Although self-induced intoxication is generally culpable, and weighs in favor of finding that the person acted with extreme indifference to human life, it is possible, however unlikely, that self-induced intoxication reduces the blameworthiness, and negates finding that the person acted with extreme indifference to human life.
+Although self-induced intoxication is generally culpable, and weighs in favor of finding that the person acted with extreme indifference to human life, it is possible, however unlikely, that self-induced intoxication reduces the blameworthiness, and negates finding that the person acted with extreme indifference to human life.93

-The current murder statutes are silent as to the effect of voluntary intoxication, but the DCCA has held that, although evidence of self-induced intoxication may negate a finding that the defendant acted with premeditation as required for first degree murder, it "may not reduce murder to voluntary manslaughter, nor permit an acquittal of [second degree] murder."
-The DCCA further clarified that evidence of voluntary intoxication "is not admissible to disprove [the element of] malice' integral to the crime of murder."
-By contrast, although subsection (c) allows for imputation of the awareness of risk, in some rare cases, a defendant's self-induced intoxication may still negate finding that he or she acted with extreme indifference to human life, as required for second degree murder.
+The current murder statutes are silent as to the effect of voluntary intoxication, but the DCCA has held that, although evidence of self-induced intoxication may negate a finding that the defendant acted with premeditation as required for first degree murder, it "may not reduce murder to voluntary manslaughter, nor permit an acquittal of [second degree] murder."94 The DCCA further clarified that evidence of voluntary intoxication "is not admissible to disprove [the element of] malice' integral to the crime of murder."95 By contrast, although subsection (c) allows for imputation of the awareness of risk, in some rare cases, a defendant's self-induced intoxication may still negate finding that he or she acted with extreme indifference to human life, as required for second degree murder.
 This change improves the proportionality of the revised offense.